 Basic earnings per share is calculated by dividing the result attributable to ordinary shareholders by the weighted average number of shares in issue during the year.
 The calculation of diluted EPS is based on the result attributable to ordinary shareholders and weighted average number of ordinary shares outstanding after adjusting for the effects of all dilutive potential ordinary shares.
-The Group's potentially dilutive securities consist of share options (see Note 23) and a convertible loan that was repaid in full during the prior year.
-The convertible loan was anti-dilutive in the prior year so was not included in the diluted EPS calculation.
+The Group's potentially dilutive securities consist of share options (see Note 23).